tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 Again, replace your\_domain with your domain name.
 Save and exit[^3].

-Next, we’ll create directories for storing our virtual host configuration files.
+Next, we'll create directories for storing our virtual host configuration files.
 Enter the following command:

 `sudo mkdir /etc/httpd/sites-available`